temporalio/documentation/blog/2020-10-15-how-temporal-simplified-checkr-workflows.md

 Going into the process, there was a strong belief that a DSL (Domain Specific Language - such as SQL) based workflow solution was going to be the best bet.
 After Checkr engineers prototyped some workflows in code with Temporal, they started to reconsider the need for a DSL.
 The short experiment had convinced them that understanding and testing workflows written as code was fundamentally easier than with a DSL.

-> After prototyping workflows in code using Temporal, we refocused our efforts towards that because of the easier understanding and testability of those workflows
+<blockquote>After prototyping workflows in code using Temporal, we refocused our efforts towards that because of the easier understanding and testability of those workflows</blockquote>

 **Migrating to Temporal:**